Better European Road Tests Force Larger Engines for Lower Emissions

 Following the debacle with Volkswagen’s diesel cheating, Europe has taken a long, hard look at its current emissions regulations and come to the conclusion that they are really, really bad.
 As a result, testers are switching to far more representative on-the-road evaluations.

-So, to reduce emissions, carmakers across Europe have begun making larger engines.
+To reduce emissions, carmakers across Europe have begun making larger engines.

 That is not a typo; for years, automakers have been reducing engine size to increase efficiency while adding on turbochargers to make up for the lost power.
 However, heat from these super-sized turbos generate diesel NOx up to 15 times over the limit—in gasoline engines, this means the engine loses efficiency and belches fine particles and carbon monoxide.